Penticton Regional Hospital

 The HH Angus team designed all new mechanical facilities – such as boiler plants and chiller plants – to post disaster requirements, to be compliant with provincial regulations.
 Also, BC’s Wood First Act required that sustainable materials be used throughout the building.
 The winning design included widespread use of wood elements to create a warm, tranquil environment for patients and visitors.

-As part of Interior Health’s commitment to sustainability and green buildings, the new patient care tower was designed and constructed to achieve LEED® Gold certification.
+As part of Interior Health’s commitment to sustainability and green buildings, the new patient care tower was designed and constructed to achieve LEED® Gold and was certified in 2021.

 Mechanical Engineering | Electrical Engineering | Vertical Transportation | Energy Modeling | ICAT Consulting

 Penticton, British Columbia